codecowboydotio/codecowboy/content/posts/terraform-maps.md

 ## Conclusion
 Using terraform maps simplifies your code by reducing the number of resources that you need to duplicate.
 It also makes your code a lot more readable.

-There are traps and pitfalls using this method if you have dependand resources, but I'll cover this in another post. :)
+There are traps and pitfalls using this method if you have dependant resources, but I'll cover this in another post. :)